XpiritBV/ContainerWorkshop-Docs/Lab6-RegistriesClusters.md

 Open a browser and navigate to the IP address listed under EXTERNAL-IP

-You should see the page named 'All time highscore hall of fame'.
 > Note:
 > The external IP address of the pod is exposed.
 All traffic to this IP address will be routed to that particular pod.
 Normally you would use HTTP Application Routing (a feature of Azure AKS) or a service mesh to split traffic based on parts of a DNS name for the same IP address.